 Use This Author Bio Template

-The information you include in your author bio (and the personality of your text) will depend on a combination of many factors.
+The information in your author bio (and the personality of your text) depends on a combination of many factors.

 There's no “one size fits all” approach.
 Having said that, the following checklist provides a structure you may wish to consider.
 If you browse many of the best author bios, you'll notice they tend to follow this sequence: